MoSA: Motion-Coherent Human Video Generation via Structure-Appearance Decoupling: Methodology

-where $t$ is a random time step and $\alpha$ represents the predefined variance schedule.
-During inference, a random Gaussian noise $z_T \sim \mathcal{N}(0,1)$ is sampled as $z_v$, and then $z_T$ is iteratively denoised through the backward process conditioned on the text embeddings $z_{text}$.
+During inference, a random Gaussian noise $z_T \sim \mathcal{N}(0,I)$ is sampled as $z_v$, and then $z_T$ is iteratively denoised through the backward process conditioned on the text embeddings $z_{p}$.
 The resulting latent $z_0$ is subsequently decoded by the VAE decoder $\mathcal{D}$ to generate the output video $V^{'}$.